bvkrauth/bvkrauth.github.io/_publications/fdk_fsa.md

 ---
-title: "The effect of full-day Kindergarten on student achievement"
+title: "The effect of universal full-day Kindergarten on student achievement"
 collection: publications
 permalink: /publication/fdk_fsa
 excerpt: "We estimate the effect of introducing universal full-day Kindergarten (FDK) on subsequent